Sunday 8:00am

 Yes.
 If you don't already come to St Mary's regularly then it is important that you start coming so that you can begin to learn more about God, Jesus, the Holy Spirit and the Christian faith.
 Baptism is about joining the church and so it's also important that we get to know you, and you us, so that we can support you on your journey of faith.
 We suggest that you come along either to our All Age Service or to one of our Holy Communion Services where you will be warmly welcomed.

 Yes.
 We ask that you come to at least one service before the baptism so that you can see what happens.
 One of our clergy will also need to visit you before the baptism to explain in more detail what baptism means.
-If you are an adult wishing to be baptised we would normally ask you to do an Alpha course, to learn more about the Christian faith.

 You can marry in St Mary's Church if you can answer Yes to one of the following statements: